 Leadership is always topical; no matter where we turn, it seems we are surrounded by examples of leadership, sometimes good, sometimes bad, or at least according to our own assessment!

-And if we extend this consideration to 'inspirational leadership', it’s likely that you will call to mind the names of many people whom you find inspirational.
-The examples set by inspirational leaders is certainly a prominent (and topical) part of our social discourse, particularly as we navigate a path through the stormy waters brought about by Covid-19 and the associated impact which the pandemic has had on all aspects of our lives.
+And if we extend this consideration to 'inspirational leadership', it’s likely that you will call to mind the names of many people whom you find inspirational, or maybe not so inspirational.
+The examples set by leaders is certainly a prominent (and topical) part of our social discourse, particularly as we navigate current social and economic challenges.

 Leadership vs. Sponsorship